Rcperez/G-lucidum-hybrid-genome-assembly/README.md

 The polished, gapclosed, merged assembly composed of the MycoCosm assembly, the polished flye assembly, and the LR Gapclosed assembly is characterized by a NGA50 of 2873704 bp, 50 contigs and a total length of 41306650 bp.

+QUAST determined the original MycoCosm assembly is characterized by a NGA50 of 2653920 bp, 156 contigs and a total length of 39522573 bp.

 I abandoned several methods, such as HybridSPAdes because of computational resource limitations.
 Interestingly, after BBMap and minimap2 processing of short- and long-reads, respectively, HASLR produced a significantly shorter assembly, 34 Mbp, than expected, 39 Mbp.

 ## **Future Directions**